kchu25/kchu25.github.io/index.md

 @@spacing @@

-The fundamental question underlying these problems is: which *patterns* drive the outcome?
-My [doctoral work](https://openscholarship.wustl.edu/cgi/viewcontent.cgi?article=2066&context=eng_etds) tackled exactly this challenge: developing methods to uncover patterns from deep learning models and quantify the rules that govern them.
-My subsequent work has revealed broader interpretability principles for scientific data, particularly when the learned features in deep learning models are neither edge detectors nor word embeddings.
+The fundamental question is: which *patterns* drive the outcome?
+My [doctoral work](https://openscholarship.wustl.edu/cgi/viewcontent.cgi?article=2066&context=eng_etds) tackled this challenge by developing methods to uncover patterns from deep learning models and quantify their governing rules.
+My subsequent work has revealed broader interpretability principles for scientific data, particularly when learned features are neither edge detectors nor word embeddings.

 ---